zackelmet/content-ops-starter/content/pages/cyber-threat-intelligence.md

           - Reporting structures
       - title: Validate & Deploy
         description: >-
-          We validate detections and deploy agents so evidence is dependable under audit.
+          We validate detections and deploy agents so evidence is dependable under audit while syncing with your GRC dashboards and current workflows.
         features:
           - Integration testing
           - Evidence validation